 CELEBRATING GEORGIA’S AQUATIC DIVERSITY

-The 2021 Annual Meeting Program will include: presentations on cutting-edge scientific research, opportunities to share experience and knowledge, networking opportunities to build relationships with colleagues, technical sessions and posters to entice the mind, and an awards banquet to celebrate achievements.
+The 2021 Conference Program will include: presentations on cutting-edge scientific research, opportunities to share experience and knowledge, networking opportunities to build relationships with colleagues, technical sessions and posters to entice the mind, and an awards event to celebrate achievements.

 Call for Abstracts – We welcome topics including, but not limited to, fisheries management, aquatic invasive species, fish health, aquaculture, endangered species, non-game aquatic species, fisheries ecology in the urban interface, and all coastal fisheries.
 Please email your abstracts to Carolyn Belcher (Carolyn.Belcher@dnr.ga.gov) by December 15, 2020.
 Abstracts (300 words max) should be submitted as an attachment in a Word document and include the following information:

 Presenting Author (with contact information; work address and email)

 *Please also indicate if you are a student presenter